klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 If the above code is executed successfully, you no longer are able to use the old private key(s) to sign any transaction with the old keyring.
 So you must update the old keyring with the `newKeyring` through `caver.wallet.updateKeyring(newKeyring)`.
 Once it is updated, the signing will be done by the newly updated private key(s).

-Run the code in your console.
+Running the above code gives you the following result.
 In the execution result of the above code, the result of the private key and the account update that you should newly use are printed like below.

 ```bash
 $ node ./test.js